-Even so is the ordinary philosophic (or mystic) consciousness: it is mo partial (in varying degrees) even when it is original and creative (again varying degrees) and it is, therefore, obviously not in total contact v reality, or, as ibn Sīna puts it, "is not one with the active intellect." even in our ordinary cognitive processes, there are serious pointers to existence of a type of consciousness in which this partiality and discursive may be overcome and which may be wholly creative, with the pulse of the t reality in its grasp.
-These pointers are illustrated by ibn Sīna by the exan of a man who is confronted suddenly with a questioner who asks him a ques which he has never asked himself before and, therefore, to which he can give a detailed answer on the spot.
-He is sure, however, that he can ans it because the answer has just "occurred" to him and lies within him.
-He t proceeds to the details and formulates the answer.
-"The strange thing says ibn Sina, "that when this man begins to teach the questioner the ans to his question, he is simultaneously teaching himself as well" the deta and elaborated form of knowledge even though he previously possessed knowledge in a simple manner.
-This simple, total insight is the creator of t detailed, discursive knowledge which ensues.
-Now, this simple, total ins (the scientia simplex of the medieval Latin scholastics comes from ibn S is the creative reason (or the active intellect); the formulated and elabo form is the "psychic" knowledge, not the absolutely intellectual cognit A person possessed of this simple creative agency, if such a one exists, well be said to be one with the active intellect; and since he possesses a t grasp of reality, he is sure, absolutely sure, of the whence and whither knowledge (ibn Sina puts a great emphasis on this self-confidence, certain conviction, or faith); he alone is aware of the total context of truth a therefore, in him alone there is the full awareness of the meaning of each term in the process of reality; and, therefore, finally, only such a person can enter (and must enter) most significantly into temporal history, moulding it and giving it a new meaning.
+Even so is the ordinary philosophic (or mystic) consciousness: it is mostly partial (in varying degrees) even when it is original and creative (again in varying degrees) and it is, therefore, obviously not in total contact with reality, or, as ibn Sina puts it, "is not one with the active intellect."
+But even in our ordinary cognitive processes, there are serious pointers to the existence of a type of consciousness in which this partiality and discursiveness may be overcome and which may be wholly creative, with the pulse of the total reality in its grasp.
+These pointers are illustrated by ibn Sīna by the example of a man who is confronted suddenly with a questioner who asks him a question which he has never asked himself before and, therefore, to which he cannot give a detailed answer on the spot.
+He is sure, however, that he can answer it because the answer has just "occurred" to him and lies within him.
+He then proceeds to the details and formulates the answer.
+"The strange thing is," says ibn Sina, "that when this man begins to teach the questioner the answer to his question, he is simultaneously teaching himself as well" the detailed and elaborated form of knowledge even though he previously possessed this knowledge in a simple manner.
+This simple, total insight is the creator of that detailed, discursive knowledge which ensues.
+Now, this simple, total insight (the scientia simplex of the medieval Latin scholastics comes from ibn Sīna) is the creative reason (or the active intellect); the formulated and elaborate form is the "psychic" knowledge, not the absolutely intellectual cognition.
+A person possessed of this simple creative agency, if such a one exists, may well be said to be one with the active intellect; and since he possesses a total grasp of reality, he is sure, absolutely sure, of the whence and whither of knowledge (ibn Sina puts a great emphasis on this self-confidence, certainty, conviction, or faith); he alone is aware of the total context of truth and therefore, in him alone there is the full awareness of the meaning of each term in the process of reality; and, therefore, finally, only such a person can enter (and must enter) most significantly into temporal history, moulding it and giving it a new meaning.
 This is the prophet; but how to ascertain his existence?

-DOCTRINE OF PROPHECY
+DOCTRINE OF PROPHECY9